mzhagui/TRAVELICITY/README.md

 #### PostMVP

-- Add second API, including flights/hotel accomodations
+- Add second API, including flights/hotel accomodations and more information about the destination
 - Use local storage to save user favorites
 - Create more links in webpage

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

-You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.

 |  Day | Deliverable | Status
 |---|---| ---|